-Be aware that some Windows operating systems may not allow GUI applications to display in the system context.
+Be aware that Windows Vista, Windows 7 and Windows Server 2008 do not allow GUI applications to display in the system context.

 int Action.Launch(string context, bool hide, string command, string parameters)

 Description: Starts a program in the requested context.
 The script continues without waiting for the program to return an exit code.